-Many children with learning problems are burdened with feelings of low self-esteem and resort to the use of ineffective coping strategies to mask their sense of inadequacy.
+Many children, especially those with learning problems, are burdened with feelings of low self-esteem and resort to the use of ineffective coping strategies to mask their sense of inadequacy.
 Unfortunately, these youngsters become fixed in the way they respond to a variety of situations, repeating the same self-defeating behaviors over and over again.
 It is as if they are following a prescribed script with little, if any, room for improvisation.

 Adding to the problem is a phenomenon that parents and teachers, attempting to change the “negative script” of the child, often unintentionally develop their own “negative scripts.”
 It is as if we are watching a play, where the words and behavior of all the “cast members” are set in stone.
 One can predict that if the child says or does something, the parent will respond in an equally predictable way.
 In effect, there is no room for change; rather the scripts become increasingly familiar and entrenched.
 This would not be a problem if the scripts had a more positive tone, but often the scripts perpetuate a negative situation.

 When such a situation exists, what can we, as parents, teachers, and other professionals who work with children (and especially children with learning and attention problems), do to make positive changes?
 I have discovered that if strategies for fostering self-esteem, motivation, hope, and resilience in children are to be effective, adults typically must make the first changes in order to create the appropriate climate for youngsters to abandon their negative behaviors.